syncfusion-content/asp.net-core-docs/aspnet-core/PivotClient/Exporting.md

 In order to make use of exporting with client side JSON data.
 The control can be exported by invoking `before-export` event, with an appropriate export option as parameter.

-N> By default, we are using our online hosted URL link for exporting PivotClient control.
-If you have installed Essential Studio, then you can provide the URL link by hosting “ejServices” in IIS. “ejServices” folder is available in the below installed location.
-Location:  $system drive:\Users\$UserName#\AppData\Local\Syncfusion\EssentialStudio\$Version# \JavaScript\ejservices
-Eg: C:\Users\UserName\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\JavaScript\ejservices

 {% highlight CSHTML %}

 <ej-pivot-client id="PivotClient1" before-export="Export">